fenago/pytest-quick-start-guide/testing-with-pytest/Lab_3.md

 ### Parametrizing Fixtures

-In Parametrized Testing, on page 42, we parametrized tests.
+In Parametrized Testing, we parametrized tests.
 We can also parametrize fixtures.
 We still use our list of tasks, list of task identifiers, and an equivalence function, just as before: